MeBobba/EudesFRONT/README.md

 ## 🤝 Contributing

-At this time, we are not looking for contributors as the project is currently maintained by **notaryz** and **yourself**.
+At this time, we are not looking for contributors as the project is currently maintained by **notaryz** and **Swayn**.
 However, feel free to follow the project for future updates.

 ## 📄 License